Use the currency transfer calculator below to compare exchange rates and fees for sending AUD to India.

 It indirectly affects exchange rates the same way inflation does.
 A higher interest rate attracts more foreign investors because they can earn more interest on their investments in that country.
 This increases the demand for that currency, and therefore increases its value.

-Keep an eye out for anything that could make a big difference, and be mindful of carry-on effects.
-For example, oil is one of India’s big exports, so falling oil prices mean less exports for India, which means weaker currency.
+When looking at the news, keep these three factors in mind and look out for any carry-on effects.
+For example, oil is one of India’s big exports, so falling oil prices mean less exports for India, which means a weaker currency.

 You should also look for news that may affect investor confidence.
 Instability, political difficulties, corruption and other problems can all reduce investor confidence, which in turn leads to a weaker currency.